FrederickBastian/Powershell/README.md

 # Powershell
 This repository will have all my Powershell Codes.
 This is just a test.
+One more after commiting.